-Unless you exclude yourself, you are staying in the Class, and that means you can't sue, continue to sue, or be part of any other lawsuit against Defendant relating to the legal claims that were or could have been brought in this case.
+Unless you exclude yourself, you are staying in the Class, and that means you can't sue, continue to sue, or be part of any other lawsuit against Defendant relating to the legal claims that were or could have been brought in this case relating to APSN Fees.
 It also means that all of the Court's orders will apply to you.
-Once the settlement is final, your claims relating to claims that were or could have been brought in this case will be released and forever barred.
+Once the settlement is final, your claims relating to claims that were or could have been brought in this case relating to APSN Fees will be released and forever barred.